jimratliff/GenoMac-user/README.md

 - [Connect to the user’s Dropbox account and configure apps that rely on Dropbox](#connect-to-the-users-dropbox-account-and-configure-apps-that-rely-on-dropbox)

 ### Establish real-time connection to communicate text back and forth
-(NOTE: USER_CONFIGURER will have already performed this step.)
+(NOTE: USER_CONFIGURER will have already performed this step.
+Other users will need to do that at this time.)

 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
 - In Safari